hlorenzi/customasm/doc/cpudef.md

 mov {value} -> { assert(value <=   0xffff), 0x11 @ value[15:0] }
 mov {value} -> { assert(value <= 0xffffff), 0x12 @ value[23:0] }
 ```

-### Predefined Variables

-The following predefined variables can be used as either arguments to
-instructions, or in rule production expressions:
-- `pc`
-The address of the current instruction, or, in other words, the
-value of the program counter when it reaches the current instruction.

 ### Rule Examples